paulhibbitts/workshops-hibbitts-design-org/pages/02.fol2020/presentations/placeholder-slides/presentation.md

 2. Expand ZIP file
 3. View folder in Browser (your done!)

-Some Webhosts also provide one-click installers (i.e. Reclaim Hosting🎉)
+Some Web hosts also provide one-click installers (i.e. Reclaim Hosting🎉)

 ---